Cinderella-Man/igthorn/README.md

 Igthorn is a batteries-included cryptocurrency trading environment written in Elixir.

-It contains a lot more than just a trading bot, it allows you to do much more.
-Non-comprehensive list:
-- naive strategy that trades based on assumption that price will have tendency to grow slowely
+Non-comprehensive list of Igthorn's features:
-- backtesting engine that allows to test your strategies against historical data
+- baked-in backtesting engine that allows to test your strategies against historical data
+- "naive" trading strategy
-- search and list current and historical orders and transactions
+- list and search through current and historical trades, orders and transactions
-- view chart representations of your trading
+- view chart representations of your trading and many others

-Igthorn is a boilerplate for kick-starting your crypto bot project.
-It contains everything you need to immediately focus on writing algo instead of worrying about streaming and backoffice in general.
+Igthorn is a boilerplate for kick-starting your crypto trading project.
+It contains everything you need to immediately focus on writing profitable algos instead of worrying about setup, custom framework etc.

 It's structured as umbrella app that consist of:

-- `Ui` - GUI - Phoenix frontend to modify things using browser instead of raw queries to db.
-Things that can be done via browser include: kicking off straming on symbol, modyfing naive strategy settings, starting trading, kicking of backtesting and others.
+- `Ui` - GUI - Phoenix frontend allows fine tuning of crypto trading environment using browser instead of raw db queries.
+Things that can be done via browser include:
+* starting/stoping straming on symbol,
+* modyfing naive strategy settings
+* starting/stoping trading
+* starting backtesting
+* and others.

-- `Hefty` - Backend - streaming backend supporting Binance, naive trading strategy and others
+- `Hefty` - Backend - streaming and trading backend supporting Binance consisting of:
+* naive trading strategy
+* backtesting engine
+* business logic used by UI
+* and others

 ## Limit of Liability/Disclaimer of Warranty